SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-terms-about-coss-border-data-transfer/rule.md

 ---
 type: rule
-title: Chinafy - Do you know the terms about Cross-border data transfer?
+title: Chinafy - Do you know the terms of the Cross-border data transfer?
-uri: do-you-know-the-terms-about-coss-border-data-transfer
+uri: china-coss-border-data-transfer
 authors:
 - title: Jerry Luo
   url: https://www.ssw.com.au/people/jerry-luo
 created: 2023-05-06T06:46:14.112Z
 guid: d8327804-9b72-435e-b5d9-5bc6c2fa9f97
 ---
 On 7 July 2022, the Cyberspace Administration of China (the **CAC**) released the long-awaited final version of its Measures for Security Assessment of Cross-border Data Transfers.
-These Measures will apply to relevant businesses which are looking to transfer data from China overseas.
+These Measures will apply to relevant businesses which are looking to transfer data from China to overseas.
 The Measures take effect on 1 September 2022.
 A grace period of six months applies for cross-border transfers carried out before the effective date.

 ## When does a business need to submit to a mandatory security assessment by the CAC?